I started writing and putting on funny shows in the third grade and I haven't stopped.

 When I moved to the East Village, I was delighted to find a number of musician and acting friends were already here.
 The downtown performance scene was hopping and every night was an adventure.

-I did the stand-up until my audition at The Comic Strip went very well.
-The man who passed the talent held forth about how women weren't funny but he liked my material and I should come back and fine-tune my act there.
-He kept be in a booth talking until the club closed then he announced wife didn't understand him and he was suffering from blue balls!
-I was stunned but pretended I hadn't heard him and said I had to get up early for work and hurried out the door.
+I did the stand-up for a few years but grew tired of the #MeToo moments.
+I was thrilled when my audition at The Comic Strip went well until the man who passed the talent kept me in a booth holding forth about how women weren't funny but he liked my material and I should come back and fine-tune my act there.
+He kept me there until everyone had left and it was time to close then he announced his wife didn't understand him and he was suffering from blue balls!
+I was stunned but pretended I hadn't heard him and said I had to get up early for work and hurried out the door into the pouring rain.
+I didn't feel comfortable going back.

-Lisa Faith Phillips sings in Savvy Secrets with Ellen Mandel on piano, Cornelia Street Cafe, NYC
+Lisa Faith Phillips sings with Ellen Mandel on piano, Cornelia Street Cafe, NYC

 Lisa Faith Phillips performs on the last day of Cornelia Street Cafe, forced to close due to sky-rocketing rents.